 NASBA And CPA Licensing

-NASBA plays an important role in the CPA licensing process by working with the Boards that issue these licenses.
+NASBA plays an important role in the CPA licensing process by working with the State Boards of Accountancy that issue these licenses.

 Here are the steps to become a CPA and how NASBA fits into the picture: